A Meta-Learning Method for Estimation of Causal Excursion Effects to Assess Time-Varying Moderation: The Asymptotic Properties of the DR-WCLS Estimator

 \end{enumerate} \end{assumption} The first assumption is the identifiability condition, which is assumed to ensure the consistency of the estimator $\hat\beta^{(DR)}$.
 The second and third assumptions are introduced to establish the asymptotic normality of $\hat\beta^{(DR)}$.
 In particular, we assume that the residuals have bounded $2 + \delta$ moments to guard against heavy tails—a weaker condition than assuming the outcome is bounded in Euclidean norm \citep{yu2023multiplicative, liu2024incorporating}.
 Our third assumption aligns with conditions in prior work \citep{bojinov2019time, yu2023multiplicative, liu2024incorporating}.
 Nevertheless, where these works directly assume the conditional covariance converges to a finite constant matrix for tractability, we offer intuitive, explicit sufficient conditions for this convergence to hold.

-The fourth assumption requires the causal effect moderators to be bounded, preventing the estimated causal excursion effect from diverging.
-The fifth assumption outlines the necessary convergence rates for the estimators of the nuisance functions.
-Then we obtain the following theorem on the asymptotic property of the proposed DR-WCLS estimator when the time horizon goes to infinity.
-A detailed proof and empirical results can be found in Appendix \ref{app:T-infinity}. \begin{theorem} Assume that $n$ is finite and fixed and there exists a constant \(\epsilon > 0\) such that, for all \(t\), both \(p_t(A_t | H_t)\) and \(\hat{p}_t(A_t | H_t)\) lie in \((\epsilon, 1 - \epsilon)\).
+The fourth assumption outlines the necessary convergence rates for the estimators of the nuisance functions.
+Then we obtain the following theorem on the asymptotic property of the proposed DR-WCLS estimator when the time horizon $T$ goes to infinity.
+A detailed proof and empirical results can be found in Appendix \ref{app:T-infinity}. \begin{theorem} Assume that $n$ is finite and fixed and the estimated \(\hat{p}_t(A_t | H_t)\) also lies in \((\epsilon, 1 - \epsilon)\) for all $t$.
 Under Assumptions \ref{ass:po}, \ref{ass:directeffect} and \ref{ass:T-infinity}, given invertibility and moment conditions, as $T \rightarrow \infty$, the estimator $\hat\beta^{(DR)}$ that solves Equation \eqref{app:eq:bidirectional_asymp} is consistent and asymptotically normal such that $\sqrt{T}(\hat\beta^{(DR)} - \beta^\star)\rightarrow \mathcal{N}(0,B_{\beta}^{-1}\Gamma_{\beta} B_{\beta}^{-1})$, where $\Gamma_{\beta}$ is defined in Assumption \ref{ass:T-infinity} and $B_{\beta}$ is defined in Appendix \ref{app:T-infinity}. \end{theorem}

 For practical implementation, a straightforward approach to train the nuisance function $\boldsymbol{\hat\eta}_t$ is to use only the historical data $H_t$ available at each time point.
 However, this method can result in poor estimates for early time points because of the limited size of the training set.
 Sample splitting, on the other hand, is complicated by temporal dependence \citep{gilbert2021causal}, making it challenging to construct independent training and testing sets as done in Section \ref{sec:algorithms}.
 To address this, we need additional assumptions for time-wise sample splitting.
 We provide more details in Appendix \ref{app:time-samplesplit}.